-Never ever underestimate the humble lemon — it's relatively cheap, widely accessible, and oh-so-versatile, especially when it comes to household cleaning.
+Never ever underestimate the humble lemon — it's relatively cheap, widely accessible, and oh-so-versatile, especially when it comes to household chemical-free cleaning.
 Even leftover lemon peel can help brighten, whiten, or clean in almost any room in the house.
 The magic?
 Citric acid.

 Here are 14 ways that lemons make your home life better, naturally.